-1. The merit of the action – who is likely to benefit from successful outcome.
-Insolvency practitioners must act for the benefit of all creditors and consider whether a win would result in a distribution back to the creditors.
-As a result consideration should be given to ensure that sufficient evidence is available to support the claim.
+Who is likely to benefit from a successful outcome?
+Insolvency practitioners must act for the benefit of all creditors and consider whether a win would result in a distribution back to those creditors.
+As a result, consideration should be given to ensure that enough evidence is available to support the claim.

-2. Means to settle.
 The action may be against the company or an individual.
-There is little point in bringing an action if the company or person whom you are bringing the action against does not have the ability to pay.
+There is little point in bringing action against the company or person if they cannot pay.

-3. Funding.
-Very often the company in Liquidation/Administration will not have sufficient cash available to cover the costs of litigation.
-Wilson Field have developed relationships with solicitors to act on a no win / no fee arrangement.
-This enables the insolvency practitioners to commence recovery proceedings.
+Very often, the company in liquidation or administration will not have sufficient cash available to cover the costs of litigation.
+Wilson Field has developed relationships with solicitors to act on a no-win / no-fee arrangement.
+Doing so enables the insolvency practitioners to commence recovery proceedings.

-4. Insurance.
-All litigation will have an element of uncertainty regarding its success no matter how confident the insolvency practitioner is regarding the claim.
-So if a claim proceeds to trial there is always a risk that the case will be lost with the losing side inevitably having to pay the costs of the winning party.
-One way to protect yourself against this however, is to take out an insurance policy.
+All litigation will have an element of uncertainty regarding its success, no matter how confident the insolvency practitioner is regarding the claim.
+So, if a claim proceeds to trial, there is always a risk that the case will be lost, with the losing side inevitably having to pay the costs of the winning party.
+One way to protect yourself against this is to take out an insurance policy.

-5. Sanction/approval.
-Depending on the type of insolvency the appointment of an insolvency practitioner may need sanction from its creditors before commencing proceedings.
-In Administration there is no requirement for sanction, but a trust in Bankruptcy requires sanction before pursuing any claims.
-The Liquidator of a Creditors Voluntary Liquidation and the Liquidator of a Compulsory Winding Up need sanction need sanction for office holder claims but not company claims.
+Depending on the type of insolvency, the appointment of an insolvency practitioner may need sanction from its creditors before commencing proceedings.
+In administration, there is no requirement for sanction, but a trust in bankruptcy requires sanction before pursuing any claims.
+The liquidator of a Creditors Voluntary Liquidation (CVL) and the liquidator of a compulsory winding-up need sanction for officeholder claims, but not company claims.